neiltait/medex_api_pub/README.md

 # Medical Examiner API

+## Running the API

+You now have 3 options for running the API depending on your requirements.

+### Running the API via Visual Studio using IIS Express (non docker)

+Make sure to select the startup project as `MedicalExaminer.API` and run as normal

+### Running the API via Visual Studio using Docker

+Make sure to select the startup project as `docker-compose` and run as normal.

+### Running the API via Docker Compose

+* Open a power shell terminal
+* Change directory to the root of the API; i.e. `.../MedicalExaminer.API/`
+* Run `docker-compose up --build`
+* If you change anything you need to rebuild and run again using the above command

 ## Okta Integration Configuration Requirements

 To get access to the API you need to configure Okta integration.
 Populate the Client Id and Secret with those specified in the application.